Probate can take months, sometimes years, to complete. Here’s why delays happen and how families and family businesses can prepare.

 Why probate takes time

-Even the most straightforward estates can take more than three months to obtain probate.
+Even the most straightforward estates can take months to obtain probate.
 Courts face backlogs.
 Executors may take time gathering documents.
-Asset-holders like banks or share registries often still insist on hard copies and wet signatures, which slows everything down.
+Asset-holders like banks or share registries have varying requirements to release information and may insist on hard copies and wet signatures, which slows everything down.

-And when executors are juggling grief, work, and family responsibilities, progress can easily stall.
-Each small delay compounds into weeks or months of waiting.
+When executors are family members juggling grief, work, and family responsibilities, progress can easily stall.
+Professional executors (such as the long term accountant or lawyer) may not have great visibility of the deceased’s perosnal affairs.
+Each small delay can compound into weeks or months of waiting.

 - Court processing times: Applications can sit in queue for weeks, especially if the court issues requisitions requiring clarification.